kathyrollo/jcucumberng-framework/README.md

 Installation and configuration of the above are not in the scope of this guide.
 Check the corresponding official documentation or external tutorials accordingly.

 ## Getting Started
 This section will help you run the project for the first time.
 No further configurations are needed at this point.

-We will run the tests using the project's pre-defined settings.
+We will run the tests against the following web application: http://simplydo.com/projector/

+The tests will execute in [headless](https://en.wikipedia.org/wiki/Headless_browser) mode as defined in the default framework configuration.

 Run the following commands in the cmdline:
 ~~~